chetansinghsajwan/notes/internet-protocol/classful-addressing.md

 ## Classes

-This addressing technique divides networ
+This addressing technique divides network addresses into 5 classes (A, B, C, D and E).
+The class of the address is recognized by reading the first 4 bits of the address.

+---
+**Class A**

+First bits: 0

 ## References